Restore An Old Beetle

 Replacement Parts

 With the air-cooled Beetle being one of the highest production cars in automotive history, original parts are still plentiful and aftermarket parts are abundant.
 However, there's a lot of low quality replacement parts and sometimes it's hard to tell what you're getting.
-For example, replacement floor pans vary in both accuracy of the stamping and in the gauge of steel used.
+For example, replacement floor pans vary quite a bit, both in accuracy of the stamping and in the gauge of steel used.

 Front and rear bumpers are frequently needed when restoring an old Beetle.
 Unfortunately, many aftermarket bumpers you see advertised are made in the Pacific Rim, and their chroming is sub-standard.